manjeetsharma0796/0g-upload-sdk/README.md

 go run main.go
 ```

-ensure to add PRIVAET_KEY to your .env file
+ensure to add PRIVATE_KEY to your .env file
 and also test file or the correct file name that you want to upload

 make sure you have token to use it